READY TO FLY

 Poland and Wendy Vuik of the Netherlands.
 Lussi’s American teammate Nita Englund placed 5th.

-to complete the podium.
+complete the podium.

 Men’s World Cup in Lahti FIN Feb 28 - Mar 2